Price Guide · Updated 2026

 10 Proven Money-Saving Tips

-To minimize your cost per load and maximize efficiency, follow these ten proven tips:
+To minimise your cost per load and maximise efficiency, follow these ten proven tips:

 - Maximize Load Size: Fill machines to 80–90% capacity (not 100%).
 This saves money per item while ensuring clothes still wash properly.